thisHermit/nlp_project/README.md

 **Madkour, Khaled:** _implemented the training objective using X, Y, and Z. Supported member 2 in refactoring the code.
 Data cleaning, etc._

 **Khan, Bashar Jaan:** _implemented all the experiments for paraphrase type detection.
-Supported Muneeb for desinging experiments for paraphrase detection and for paraphrase type generation (identity and paws)._
+Helped Muneeb work on paraphrase type generation (equal contributions)_

 **Khan, Muneeb:** _implemented all the experiments for paraphrase detection.
-Supported Bashar for desinging experiments for paraphrase type detection and for paraphrase type generation._
+Helped Bashar work on paraphrase type generation (equal contributions)_

 **Assy, Ahmed Tamer:** _implemented the training objective using X, Y, and Z. Supported member 2 in refactoring the code.
 Data cleaning, etc._

 # AI-Usage Card

-> Artificial Intelligence (AI) aided the development of this project.
-Please add a link to your AI-Usage card [here](https://ai-cards.org/).
+Artificial Intelligence (AI) aided the development of this project.
+Please find our AI-Usage card [here](ai-usage-card.pdf) (generated from [https://ai-cards.org/](https://ai-cards.org/)).

 # References